danidasestrelas/treevisualization/README.md

 The purpose is to make a visualization of a big tree structure using d3js.

+## Animation [ ]
+There will be animation to add and delete objects in the tree leafs.

 ## Big number of children [ ]

 Example of a tree with partition size of 256: